 When the Japanese wanted POWs to go out on a work detail, John, with Grover Brummett, volunteered to go out on the detail.
 The POWs on the detail were under the command of Col. Ted Wickord who had been the commanding officer of the 192nd.
 During his time on the detail, John rebuilt bridges that had been destroyed by the retreating American forces weeks earlier.

 John first worked at Calaun.
 There the POWs were amazed by the concern shown for them by the Filipino people.
-The townspeople arranged for their doctor and nurses to care for the POWs and give them medication.
+The townspeople arranged for the barrio’s doctor and nurses to care for the POWs and give them medication.
 They also arranged for the POWs to attend a meal in their honor.